bartoszpiechnik25/portfolio-manager/flan_t5/FINE_TUNING.md

 After some tests I decided to use FLAN-T5-large because perfomance "out of the box" (without fine-tuning) was better than FLAN-T5-base after fine tunning with LoRA.

+I was also considering using 'google/flan-t5-xl' (3B parameter model) and fine-tune it with QLoRA in 4bit precision, but loading such model requires GPU and my cloud machine that will host the model has only CPU.

 ### Financial QA task

 #### Training loss curve